blackadder-git/byui/cse212/0-welcome.md

 + [Linked Lists](2-linked.md)
 + [Trees](3-trees.md)

-Each module of the tutorial contains a definition, performance information, use cases, disadvantages and an example.
-At the end of each module, there is a problem to solve.
+Each module of the tutorial contains a definition, performance indication, use cases, disadvantages and example of a different data structure.
+At the end of each module, there is also a problem to solve.
 Do not look at the solution until after you have tried to solve the problem.

 ## Contact
 For questions or comments, please reach out to: